mebobby2/haskell-projects/README.md

 Page 40
 Sometimes you want to look for patterns in a value, but in some way they are not directly encoded.
 So you need to

-before that:
-write the unzip function in exercise 2-6